panique/huge/README.md

 #### To use the (optional) Facebook login

 Note: Facebook changes the look, the UI and the way the Facebook App pages work permanently.
 But you'll find out what's meant.
 Go to https://developers.facebook.com/apps/ and create a new app.
-The type needs to be "Website with Facebook-authentication".
-In "App Domains" put the URL of your project, like example.com (WITHOUT "http://www." !) !
+Go to "preferences" or whatever it is called, enter your email adress, leave "App Domain" empty, click on "Add platform" and put your URL in "Site URL" (completely with "http://www."), save.
 For local development "localhost" works.
 Things like "127.0.0.1" don't seem work.
-In sandbox mode, select "deactivated".
-In "Site address", put your URL with the protocol in front, like "http://www.example.com".
-For local development, "http://localhost/" works.
-Things like "http://127.0.0.1" don't seem work.
-Can you see your facebook app id and the secret token now ?
-Perfect!
+In earlier version of Facebook's App API you needed to set "sandbox mode" to "deactivated", now... well...
+I don't know, they have removed the button but the app still says "in development mode".

 Set `FACEBOOK_LOGIN` in *application/config/config.php* to `true` and put your Facebook app id and the secret token in `FACEBOOK_LOGIN_APP_ID` and `FACEBOOK_LOGIN_APP_SECRET`.

+You should see the Facebook login / register buttons on the login / register page of your php-login app now.

 ## Useful links